IDEA-Research/RexSeek/README.md

 # 6. LICENSE

-ChatRex is licensed under the IDEA License 1.0, Copyright (c) IDEA.
+RexSeek is licensed under the IDEA License 1.0, Copyright (c) IDEA.
 All Rights Reserved.
 Note that this project utilizes certain datasets and checkpoints that are subject to their respective original licenses.
 Users must comply with all terms and conditions of these original licenses including but not limited to the:
 - [OpenAI Terms of Use](https://openai.com/policies/terms-of-use) for the dataset.
 - For the LLM used in this project, the model is [Qwen/Qwen2.5-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct), which is licensed under [Qwen RESEARCH LICENSE AGREEMENT](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct/blob/main/LICENSE).
 - For the high resolution vision encoder, we are using [laion/CLIP-convnext_large_d.laion2B-s26B-b102K-augreg](https://huggingface.co/laion/CLIP-convnext_large_d.laion2B-s26B-b102K-augreg) which is licensed under [MIT LICENSE](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/mit.md).